Update: The previous version of this article named Affable as the first startup to get funded by Startup SG Equity scheme.

-Singapore-based influencer marketing platform Affable today announced that it has raised S$1 million (US$747,000) in seed funding round led by Decacorn Capital.
+Singapore-based influencer marketing platform Affable today announced that it has raised S$1 million (US$747,000) in a seed funding round led by Decacorn Capital.

-Entrepreneur First (EF), Bansea, and angel investors that includes past and present senior executives from Microsoft and Google also participated in the funding round.
+EF, Bansea, and angel investors that includes past and present senior executives from Microsoft and Google also participated in the funding round.

 Affable plans to use the funding to support product development and regional expansion to key markets across Southeast Asia over the next 18 months.

 “With its cross border reach and sector agnostic investing approach, we believe Decacorn will not only be able to connect us to new markets, but will also use its reach and influence to help us secure follow-on funding,” Affable co-founders Nisarg Shah (CEO) and Swayam Narain (CTO) said in a press statement.

 As an influencer marketing platform, the startup uses artificial intelligence (AI) to discover and activate authentic micro-influencers to help brands and marketing agencies engage relevant influencers and analyse their campaigns.

 Founded in October 2017, it is said to have been able to on-board paying customers and complete a seed funding round in less than seven months since the company was registered.